licjapodaca/jmeter/README.md

 ### **Installation**

-For best practices, recomends that you extract the JMeter binaries at root level of your hard drive:
+For best practices, recommends that you extract the JMeter binaries at root level of your hard drive:

 ```shell
 C:\JMeter\>